List of The Familiar of Zero characters: Luctiana

 Luctiana (ルクシャナ, Rukushana) is interested in researching humans and their culture.
 Luctiana and Arie kidnap Tiffania and Saito because they are a Void mage and Gandláfr.
 She keeps them at a private oasis, where Saito finds a submerged fighter jet.
 The elves at the council try to have Tiffania and Saito terminated, but Luctiana and Bidashal oppose that and help them escape underground.
 She and Arie join them later with Louise and the others on the Ostland to see more of the human world.
 Her F drama CD album, with Tiffania, was released on 21 March 2012.

 Familiars

 Sylphid

 Sylphid (シルフィード, Shirufīdo) is a rare female Rhyme Dragon and Tabitha's familiar.
-Too large to live live in the academy like the other familiars, she lives in a neighboring forest.
+Too large to live in the academy like the other familiars, she lives in a neighboring forest.
 When Tabitha is captured during the third season, Sylphid escapes and notifies Louise and her friends by assuming the form of a blue-haired girl named Illococoo (イルククゥ, Irukukũ) who claims to be Tabitha's little sister.
 She is not embarrassed when she first appears in the academy courtyard naked in front of Saito and the others because, as a dragon, she is naked all the time.
 Illococoo promises her "older sister" that she will not tell anyone about her ability to use shape-shifting magic, but Derflinger is aware of her true nature and tells the others.